 Color & Design Options for Metal Roofs

-Apr 25, 2018One of the benefits of installing a metal roof for homeowners in Columbus is the options available for color and style.
-Shingled roof styles are limited, and you may be left with a less-than-impressive design.
-Metal roofing options come in colors, textures, slats, tiles, and designs.
+One of the benefits of installing a metal roof for homeowners in Columbus is the options available for color and style.
+There are a large variety of options for asphalt shingles that look great on any home, but metal roofing has quickly gained popularity with homeowners.
+Metal roofing options now come in many different colors, textures, slats, tiles, and designs.
 When choosing a design, there are a few guidelines to follow to ensure the return on investment is the best possible.

 Surrounding Area and Home Design

 Popular metal roof designs and colors vary around the country.
-The roof installed on a Chesapeake-style home won’t be the same as one appropriate for a Santa Barbara-style home.
+The roof installed on a Chesapeake-style home won’t be the same as one for a Santa Barbara-style home.
 Drive around your area and take note of roofing styles.
 Write down the colors and designs most commonly seen.
 Texture is also important.
 Are most of the roofs smooth, or do they have a noticeable texture?
-Metal roofs currently available can look like wood, stone, or flat tile.
+Metal roofs currently available can look like wood, stone, or Spanish tile.

 Color Options